codeanywhere/documentation-old/preferences/snippets.md

 Identical field markers mirror each other: when you edit the first one, the rest will be populated with the same value in real time.
 By expanding the field syntax a little bit, you can define default values for a field.
 Placeholders are useful when there’s a general case for your snippet but you still want to keep its customization convenient.

-In order to edit Snippet file go to Preferences -> User/Project -> Snippets, and override settings defined in General Preferences.
+In order to edit Snippet file go to Preferences -> User/Project -> Snippets

-For example, in order to change For Loop defined in General Preferences, go to Preferences -> User/Project -> Snippets and type:
+For example, in order to change For Loop defined in Default Preferences, go to Preferences -> User/Project -> Snippets and type:

 ```
    "For Loop": {